2025 royal visit to Canada: Commentary

 Craig Prescott, a constitutional expert and lecturer in law at Royal Holloway, University of London, called the visit a historic moment for Canada and King Charles.
 He also said that Charles showed himself to be a modern monarch and his throne speech was "an example of him delivering a sharper speech than Elizabeth II would."

-Andrew Cohen, author of The Unfinished Canadian: The People We Are criticized the invitation to Charles in the Globe and Mail, saying that while it was done to make a point, "there is much more to do than score symbolic points to make Canada truly sovereign" including diversifying trade and strengthening the military but also declaring constitutional independence from the United Kingdom by detatching Canada from the monarchy.
+Andrew Cohen, author of The Unfinished Canadian: The People We Are criticized the invitation to Charles in the Globe and Mail, saying that while it was done to make a point, "there is much more to do than score symbolic points to make Canada truly sovereign" including diversifying trade and strengthening the military but also declaring constitutional independence from the United Kingdom by detaching Canada from the monarchy.
 He also criticized Charles for not having said something "definitive" earlier in the year in response to Trump's rhetoric.

 Historian Philip Murphy of the University of London told The Sunday Times that "The Canadians' game plan will be to have their constitutional cake and eat it by exploiting the ambiguities of the constitutional position of monarch.
 They'll be keen to stress that Charles is not just King of Canada but King of the United Kingdom, and seen throughout the world as such, so by having him there they can stress that the U.K. is on Canada's side in any trade confrontation with the U.S.," amid reports that the British government was uncomfortable with the Canadian government's utilization of Charles in its conflict with the United States.

 Former British cabinet minister Jacob Rees-Mogg observed that "for the first time since 1603, with the King as King of Canada, we are seeing two of his governments taking a different strategy that is dependent on the person of the King" with Keir Starmer's government advising Charles to be very friendly with Donald Trump, in the interests of UK-US relations and Mark Carney's government using the King to emphasize Canadian independence.